What is the academic role of the parent at Sterling?

 What are the class sizes?

-The student/teacher ratio will be no more than 14/1 for Kindergarten.
-First grade and above will be targeted at a maximum of 16 students.
+The student/teacher ratio is 14/1 for Kindergarten.
+First grade and above is targeted at a maximum of 16 students.

 What are the "academic standards?"